HiD-Yoshinaga/roomist/README.md

 ### Association

 - has_many : items
+- has_many : coordinates
-- has_many : coordinate
+- has_many : coordinate_comments
-- has_many : coordinate
+- has_many : item_comments

 ## items テーブル